-Our tickets for smaller groups are available at https://lewisandclarkexploratorycenter.eventbrite.com/ You can read what’s on offer and if those times aren’t suitable you can contact us to make a reservation for another time.
-School field trips can email us for pricing and tickets at lcecvirginia@gmail.com
+You can contact us for more information on your areas of interest.
+In addition, we post special events and sell tickets on https://lewisandclarkexploratorycenter.eventbrite.com/ You can read what’s on offer and, if those times aren’t suitable, you can contact us to make a reservation for another time.

-See below for descriptions of a selection of our programs.
-For more photographs, please visit our Facebook page https://www.facebook.com/lewisandclarkvirginia
+See below for descriptions of a selection of our programs, which are available to all groups.
+For more photographs of our activities, please visit our Facebook page https://www.facebook.com/lewisandclarkvirginia

 Field Trips